marloqwerty/modified-palindrome-program/README.md

 ## Lesson Learned :

-- I learned about stacks and heaps for two hours.
+- I learned about stacks and heaps.

 ## Screenshots: